cslant/laravel-like/README.md

 ## 📝 Introduction

-This package provides a simple way to add like 👍, dislike 👎, and love ❤️ or unlike 🤚 features to your Laravel application.
+This package provides an interaction way to add like 👍, dislike 👎, and love ❤️ features to your Laravel application.

 It is easy to use and can be customized to fit your needs.